uwu-shepards/horse/adr/README.md

 # Architecture Decision Records (ADR)

-This is a location to record all high-level architecture decisions in mantrachain.
+This is a location to record all high-level architecture decisions in horse.

 An Architectural Decision (**AD**) is a software design choice that addresses a functional or non-functional requirement that is architecturally significant.
 An Architecturally Significant Requirement (**ASR**) is a requirement that has a measurable effect on a software system’s architecture and quality.